-AACSB: Knowledge Application Accessibility: Keyboard Navigation Blooms: Apply

-- 88. After defining the business mission, what should a firm do next to develop a marketing plan?

-- A. conduct an STP analysis
+A. conduct an STP analysis

-- B. perform a situation analysis
+B. perform a situation analysis

-- C. develop a positioning strategy
+C. develop a positioning strategy

-- D. select a target market
+D. select a target market

-- E. implement the four Ps
+E. implement the four Ps

 A situation analysis is the second step of the marketing planning process.

+AACSB: Analytical Thinking

+Accessibility: Keyboard Navigation

+Blooms: Remember

-Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-02 Describe the elements of a marketing plan.
+Difficulty: 1 Easy Learning Objective: 02-02 Describe the elements of a marketing plan.

 Topic: Elements of the Marketing Plan

-- 89. In a SWOT analysis, increasing gasoline prices would represent a potential for manufacturers of electric cars.
+90. In a SWOT analysis, increasing gasoline prices would represent a potential for

+manufacturers of electric cars.

-- A. weakness
+A. weakness

-- B. threat
+B. threat

-- C. opportunity
+C. opportunity

-- D. operational advantage
+D. operational advantage

-- E. locational advantage
+E. locational advantage

-Higher gas prices should make consumers more likely to consider buying electric cars, so this is a positive factor.
+Higher gas prices should make consumers more likely to consider buying electric cars, so this is

+a positive factor.
 It is external to the firm since it is beyond the firm's control.
 An external positive factor is an opportunity.

-AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium
+AACSB: Analytical Thinking

+After defining the business mission, what should a firm do next to develop a marketing plan?